ibm-mas/mas-performance/docs/mas/ocp/bestpractice.md

 - The number of worker nodes >=3.
 This will give a high availability needing a smaller built in redundant capacity.
 - For the product env, a 8core/32G is recommended for master nodes to avoid any bottleneck for the internal services.
 - An instance with 10GB ethernet is strongly recommended for the production env.
+- A minimum of 300GB storage per worker node is strongly recommended to accommodate MAS app build process requirements.
 - Check the GPU chip type for gpu node selection.